|CT Birds Email Posts||Connecticut Birding Events Calendar|

 |CT Birds Archives||CT Daily Archives||2016 COA Workshops|

-The COA Bulletin Spring edition is now available to download.
+The COA Bulletin Summer edition is now available to download.

 An excellent way to support habitat conservation in Connecticut is to buy a CT Duck Stamp and a Federal Duck Stamp annually.
 A Federal Duck Stamp gets you free admission to any national wildlife refuge that charges an entry fee.
 CT Duck Stamp funds have generated additional monies for Connecticut through matching grants from federal conservation initiatives.

 More and more, CT birders record their sightings on eBird and there are many benefits for you and the birding community.
 Besides archiving all your sightings, after registering eBird can send alerts of unusual sightings in CT and other regions to your email inbox.
 There are options for delivery of alerts by county, state, and country and also Needs Alerts for species you have not personally recorded in a particular region.
 For more information visit the eBird Alerts help page.